jesscsommer/nps-app/README.md

 1. Search for a National Park in the United States using a keyword or park name.
 ![Screenshot (326)](https://user-images.githubusercontent.com/102722125/234734874-d0ea33f7-64b9-4505-802b-b7d1d3383f4a.png)

-2. Use the 'Filter' option to customize your results by state and available activites provided at the parks.
+2. Use the 'More filters' option to customize your results by state and available activites provided at the parks.
 ![image](https://user-images.githubusercontent.com/102722125/234734633-d5966112-4802-4e7f-85d5-ae1937b0d00d.png)

 3. Keep track of the national parks that you like by using the like button feature that will add your choices to a list on the left-hand side of the page or remove them.